kentik/config-snippets-cloud/cloud_AWS/terraform/module/demo/README.md

 ![](.assets/gifs/fillModuleParams.gif)

-It is important to provide proper source for module.
+It is important to provide proper source string for module.
 Fortunately we can use modules directly from GitHub.

 ![](.assets/gifs/updateModuleAddress.gif)